-Currently, approximately 29,000 hectares of SSB's title land has been planted with oil palm.
-SSB plans to expand its oil palm operations to reach 33,000 hectares.
+Currently, approximately 33,420 hectares of SSB's title land has been planted with oil palm.
+SSB plans to expand its oil palm operations to reach 35,000 hectares.
 Its oil palm plantation has obtained Malaysian Sustainable Palm Oil (MSPO) Certification for general principles for oil palm plantations in 2016.
 The standard describes the sustainability requirements for the production throughout the supply chain with improving and sustaining the operational practices.
-By having MSPO certification, SSB oil palm addresses the market needs and meets the expectation regarding commitment to sustainable oil palm product.
+By having MSPO certification, SSB oil palm addresses the market needs and meets the expectation regarding commitment to sustainable oil palm products.

-SSB's first CPO mill in Dumpas is managed by Regional Harvest Sdn.
-Bhd., a joint venture company that currently operates at 60 metric tonnes Fresh Fruit Bunches (FFB) per hour.
+SSB's first CPO mill in Dumpas operates at 60 metric tonnes Fresh Fruit Bunches (FFB) per hour.
 SSB's second CPO mill at Kapilit began its full operation in June 2010 and now has the processing capacity of 90 metric tonnes per hour since 2013.

 The Kapilit Mill Complex further upgrades its efficiency by adding a Dried Long Fibre plant and establishing a 1MW Biogas Plant, expandable to 3MW.
-The Kapilit mill is the first of its kind in Sabah and second in Malaysia that met all the Malaysia Palm Oil Board licensing requirements.
+The Kapilit Mill met all the Malaysia Palm Oil Board licensing requirements.

-SSB advocates and practices high degree of Corporate Social Responsibility.
-More than RM180 million has been spent since 2005 for estate housing facilities and infrastructure.
+SSB advocates and practices a high degree of Corporate Social Responsibility.
+More than RM207 million has been spent since 2005 on estate housing facilities and infrastructure.
 In recognition of its efforts, SSB, through its Cenderamata Estate and Brumas Estate, received the National Level Award of "Ladang Bahagia" in 2009 and 2011 respectively.
 SBB also received a National Excellence Award in OSH (Forestry Sector) for Tree Plantation, Zone A & Zone B, Brumas in 2017 & 2018 respectively.

 SAMEL Plantation Sdn.
 Bhd.